 The elevation and topography of the site and adjoining area are flat.
-The Hospital is built up.
-But the proposed site is vacant.
-In addition to the main lab block, there is the Rainbow initiative centre (30m), the Isolation Center, TB unit opposite the proposed structure for the cool room, the HIV unit (30m) are at the Nort side separated by a road off the proposed site.
-The closest facility is the exsisting lab which is about 20m south East of the propose site.
-There is also a residential property around the hospital.
-The site has not been provided with drains (see Appendix C: Plate 2).
+The site is located between the Children's Ward and the Laboratory Block.
+There is no infrastructure on the proposed site for the installation of a cold room (see Appendix C: Plate 2).
 However, the site has access to grid electricity as well as solar panels.
-Furthermore, the facility is connected to the Sierra Leone Water Company (SALWACO) pipeline within the hospital premises .
-Water supply is available but intermittent.
+The hospital is connected to the national grid, which is relatively reliable, especially during the raining season.
+Stand-by generators provide backup power for facilities for the hospital.
+Furthermore, the facility is connected to the Sierra Leone Water Company (SALWACO) pipeline within the hospital premise.
+Water supply is available.
 The cold room will be connected to these energy and water sources.